Most people are familiar with the term prenuptial agreements, but much less so with postnuptial agreements.

 One of the challenges of postnuptial agreements is that they are held to a strict standard for enforceability.
 Courts will often invalidate postnuptial agreements, because they are considered “potentially coercive” having been negotiated after a marriage.
 In other words, public policy is often against postnuptial agreements.

-With that said, postnuptial agreements are allowed in Illinois divorces, provided certain standards are met.
+With that said, postnuptial agreements are allowed in Cook County divorces, provided certain standards are met.
 In this blog post we will discuss postnuptial agreements, whether it ever makes sense to negotiate or sign one without the benefit of counsel, and what can be done to aid the future enforceability of such agreements.

 Negotiating Postnuptial Agreements in Chicago

 Such as with prenuptial agreements, a valid postnuptial agreement cannot address issues of custody, parenting time, or child support.
 That is because courts look to the best interest of the children, and that cannot be known until such time as a custody order is about to be entered.

 Postnuptial agreements can address many other issues, however, including:

 - Gifted or otherwise exempted property

 As you can see, the above list covers most of the issues that may be addressed in a divorce agreement.
 It also allows for the opportunity to address certain issues more commonly covered by wills or estates.

 For a postnuptial agreement to be enforceable, there are certain basic requirements that must be met.
 Those requirements include: